AL333Z/fp-in-industry/presentation.md

 # 2. Interact with a RabbitMQ broker

-Not gonna reinvent the whell, just using `fs2-rabbit` lib
+Not gonna reinvent the whell, just using `fs2-rabbit` lib which:
+- provides a purely functional api
+- let me introduce you a bunch of useful data types

 ---